 - Many cats love the crunch and taste

 Dry Cat Food Cons

 - Contains less protein, especially animal protein, than most wet foods

 - May be difficult for cats with dental issues or missing teeth

-- Cats may overeat the bowl is kept filled
+- Cats may overeat if the food stays in the bowl all day

-Because of this extra water content, wet food is great for cats that need to drink more water, such as cats with certain health problems like kidney disease or urinary tract issues like urinary crystals or cystitis.
+Because of extra water content, wet food is great for cats that need to increase their water intake, such as cats with urinary tract disease like kidney disease, urinary crystals, or cystitis (inflammation of the bladder).
 Low-carbohydrate diets are sometimes recommended for diabetic cats, and wet cat food generally meets that requirement.